Wazab-75/RISC-V-Team4/doc/personal_statements/radaan_statement.md

     <img src="../image/FPGA_test_pass.jpeg" alt="FPGA Test Pass">
 </p>

-I was not able to run the reference test on the FPGA as the DE10_lite on-chip memory that I used had a maximum size of 64kb but the test require 128kb.
+I was not able to run the reference test on the FPGA as the DE10_lite on-chip memory that I used had a maximum size of 64kb as the test requires 128kb.

 ## Learning Outcomes